ghost171/Interpreter/README.md

 # Description

-This porject - is interpreter from C++ language to another "Basic" language that has Pascal syntax.
+This porject - is interpreter with Pascal-like language implemented in C++.
-//interpreter with Pascal-like language

-Implemented in C++.

 # Possibilities